-Into one of these prayer chapels one day came two people, a deacon and a prostitute.
-The deacon was a successful business man and deacon who was traveling on business from a distant city.
-And the second was a streetwalker who was just finishing up after a long and degrading night.
+Into one of these prayer chapels, one day came two people, a deacon and a prostitute.
+The deacon was a successful businessman and pillar of the church who was traveling on business from a distant city.
+And the prostitute, at the opposite end of the social spectrum, was just finishing up after a long and degrading night.

-It is this woman who left the chapel that day justified, with God’s hand on her life.
+It was this woman who left the chapel that day justified, with God’s hand on her life.
 The man left, filled with pride and self-justified, but without even being heard by God.
-For only those who who will humble themselves before God will be heard and lifted up by him.
+Only those who will humble themselves before God will be heard and lifted up by him.
 Those who exalt themselves before God will be ignored.
 Are you most like the self-righteous deacon or the repentant prostitute?